MCADD is a rare genetic condition where a person has problems breaking down fat to use as an energy source.

 Take any relevant paperwork about your child's MCADD with you and tell hospital staff your child has MCADD.

-It's also helpful to contact your specialist care team to say you are on your way but don't delay going to hospital.
+It's also helpful to contact your specialist care team to say you are on your way but do not delay going to hospital.

 What causes MCADD?